2010 USC Trojans football team: Oregon

-Arizona State Sun Devils
+Arizona State

 The Trojans eked out a single-point victory against Arizona State thanks to a rare defensive two-point conversion in the fourth quarter.
 After the Sun Devils scored a touchdown to put them in the lead by four points Torin Harris blocked the extra point and ran it back to the opposite end-zone, cutting ASU's newly found lead to two.
 Kicker Joe Houston later kicked a 29-yard field to put the Trojans in the lead, which they maintained during the game's final minutes.

-Arizona Wildcats
+Arizona

 USC beat Arizona to extend its win streak in Tucson to nine with a 160-yard performance by Marc Tyler and avenged their season-ending loss from the previous year.

-Oregon State Beavers
+Oregon State

 The Trojans lost their third straight game in Corvallis and lost Matt Barkley to injury late in the second quarter.
 Oregon State's 36–7 victory marked the worst defeat for USC against the Beavers in 96 years.

-Notre Dame Fighting Irish
+Notre Dame

 Playing with its backup quarterback Mitch Mustain, USC lost to Notre Dame and ended its victory streak against its arch rival dating back to 2001.
 The Fighting Irish scored the go-ahead touchdown with 2:23 remaining in the game, and the Trojans failed to convert a two-minute drill after a pass to Ronald Johnson that would have resulted in a touchdown and the probable win was dropped.
 Mustain later threw an interception that ended the game and gave Notre Dame the victory.

-UCLA Bruins
+UCLA

 After losing to rival Notre Dame the week before, USC bounced back to close their season with a win over cross-town rival UCLA to retain the Victory Bell.
 Quarterback Matt Barkley returned after missing the previous week and threw one of the team's two touchdown passes.
 Allen Bradford led the Trojans by gaining 212 yards rushing and catching a 47-yard touchdown throw to extend the victory streak against the Bruins to four.